 Alaskan Malamute: Bred to handle the arctic cold, they have a thick, double coat that can make heat unbearable and lead to heatstroke.

-Boston Terriers: Another brachiocephalic dog, they also have very small nostrils and narrow tracheas, which makes it harder to breathe in hot conditions.
+Boston Terriers: A brachiocephalic dog, they have very small nostrils and narrow tracheas, which makes it harder to breathe in hot conditions.

 Boxers: Another brachiocephalic breed with a flat face, these large dogs are high energy and require larger amounts of water to stay hydrated and cool.